-If the dollar value of the item or medical service you appealed meets certain minimum levels, you may be able to go on to additional levels of appeal.
+If the dollar value of the drug you appealed meets certain minimum levels, you may be able to go to additional levels of appeal.
 If the dollar value is less than the minimum level, you can't appeal any further.
 The written response you get to your Level 2 appeal will explain how to make a Level 3 appeal.

-For most situations that involve appeals, the last 3 levels of appeal work in much the same way as the first 2 levels.
+For most situations that involve appeals, the last 3 levels of appeal work in much the same way as the first two levels.
 Here's who handles the review of your appeal at each of these levels.